Don't buy from Icelandic whalers

 HB Grandi: key to Iceland's fin whaling

-HB Grandi, the largest seafood company in Iceland, holds 12 percent of the country's fishing quotas, including for redfish, cod, Greenland halibut, haddock, saithe, mackerel and herring.
+HB Grandi, the largest seafood company in Iceland, holds nearly 11 percent of the country's fishing quotas, including for redfish, cod, Greenland halibut, haddock, saithe, mackerel and herring.
 It owns numerous vessels and operates several fish processing plants at which it also produces fish meal and fish oil.

 Fin whale meat is transported by truck from the Hvalur whaling station to Akranes, where it is cut, packaged, boxed, and made ready for export in HB Grandi facilities.
-Hvalur exported whale products to Japan via Canada in January 2014, and a massive shipment of 2,000 tons of whale products left Iceland on March 20, 2014, destined for Japan.
+Hvalur exported whale products to Japan via Canada in January 2014, and a shipment of whale meat even transited the US port of Seattle, an apparent violation of US law.
+A massive shipment of 2,100 metric tons of whale products left Iceland on March 20, 2014, arriving in Japan in May.

 Iceland Seafood International (ISI), Sysco and UNFI

 While many of the companies importing from the Hvalur Group are not household names, there are a few companies that are well known.
 For example, while not a member of the Hvalur Group, Iceland Seafood International (ISI) has admitted to purchasing seafood from HB Grandi.

 Marky's, a company that has imported fish roes from Vignir G. Jónsson, a wholly-owned subsidiary of HB Grandi, is a supplier to the well-known food service company Sysco.
 Uoriki Fresh, has also purchased products from Vignir G. Jónsson, and both Uoriki and Marky's have supplied Whole Foods Markets.